 I can’t believe this it is!
-It has been an incredible two and a half weeks, our journey has been jam-packed with history, culture and good nights out.
+It’s been an incredible two and a half weeks.
+Our journey has been jam-packed with history, culture and good nights out.
 We have visited 5 countries and had an amazing time on our tiny budget.

-We really weren’t ready for it to end, we really could have carried on and explored so many more countries.
-However as sad as we were for it to be ending we were all exhausted and ready to be back in the UK where it was a little cooler.
+We weren’t ready for it to end, we really could have carried on and explored so many more countries.
+However, as sad as we were for it to be ending, we were all exhausted and ready to be back in the UK where it was a little cooler.
 Plus my summer adventures weren’t over yet as I still had a weekend in London, four days in St Ives and V festival to go.

 After a lot of searching to find the cheapest flights, we booked our flight home with Wizz air into Luton.
-The airport was fairly far out of the city centre so we had included an airport transfer.
-This was a mistake as we were told to go to a random bus stop in the middle of Budapest, to wait for ages until a tiny little van rocked up that would barley fit us in let alone the other passengers.
+The airport was fairly far out of the city centre, so we had included an airport transfer.
+Big mistake, we were told to go to a random bus stop in the middle of Budapest.
+We had to wait for ages until a tiny little van rocked up that would barley fit us in let alone the other passengers.
 The driver was forced to play suitcase Tetris to fit the luggage in.
-Then when we finally arrived at the ‘airport drop off’ we were basically in a field that was a 15-minute walk from the entrance.
+We finally arrived at the ‘airport drop off’ aka a field that was a 15-minute walk from the entrance.
 The moral of this story is to make your own way to the airport.

 We had an uneventful flight back home and said our goodbyes at Luton airport as I headed off alone to try and work out how to get to Greenwich.

 Luton airport is incredibly confusing as you have to get a bus to the airport train station and coaches are going to various places and privates buses.
 It just seems like an incredibly complex process with no one to ask at all.
 But I eventually found a bus and scrambled around to find English money and get to the correct platform without a hitch.